Schrims/angular-auction/README.md

 ### step-13 _REST and Custom Services_

 - Replace `$http` with `$resource`.
-- Create a custom `Phone` service that represents the RESTful client.
+- Create a custom `Item` service that represents the RESTful client.
 - Use a custom Jasmine equality tester in unit tests to ignore irrelevant properties.

 ### step-14 _Animations_

 - Add animations to the application:
-  - Animate changes to the phone list, adding, removing and reordering phones with `ngRepeat`.
+  - Animate changes to the item list, adding, removing and reordering items with `ngRepeat`.
   - Animate view transitions with `ngView`.
-  - Animate changes to the main phone image in the phone detail view.
+  - Animate changes to the main item image in the item detail view.
 - Showcase three different kinds of animations:
   - CSS transition animations.
   - CSS keyframe animations.
   - JavaScript-based animations.

-## Development with `angular-phonecat`
+## Development with `angular-auction`

 The following docs describe how you can test and develop this application further.